alexrombach/CITDatabaseProject/README.txt

 2) System requirements
 	- Must have a macheine running windows 10
-	- Must have the latest JAVA jdk installed
+	- Must have the latest JAVA jdk/jre installed
 	- Must have a macheine capible of runnig java applications
-	-
-	-

 3) Where did you test your project
-	-Windows 10
+	-Our computers are all runnning Windows 10
 4) What files are attached/required
+	-Readme.txt
+	-mySQL Database insertion code sql file
+		-cit345groupproject.sql (located in /OtherProjectFiles folder
 	-If you are compiling the code:
-		-Reference rs2xml.jar and mysql-connector-java-5.1.41-bin.jar iside of the projects referenced libraries
+		-Reference rs2xml.jar and mysql-connector-java-5.1.41-bin.jar iside of the projects referenced libraries -eclispse project file 'CITDatabaseProject'
+	-If you are runnig our .java file
+		-Filename.java